kleqing/VAIO-SVF14217SGW-Hackintosh/README.md

 - Also Hackintosh will dead soon because Apple had introduced their new chip: Apple Silicon (ARM), which mean macOS will soon not supported x86 (Intel) any more.
 - This (may be) the last Hackintosh project i've made.
 If acidanthera updated their kext to newest version (Which has fixed the boot loop error), i will come back and update the EFI!

-## Attention: Please read all the issues I wrote here before you use this EFI!

-May be you will asked me why should you read all of the issues here.
-The answer is:
-- The VAIO notebooks series are the hardest notebook to Hackintosh.
-The main reason is it didn't support select "Boot Priority" in UEFI!
-- Required DSDT to patch to make some hardware working, not SSDT (except: GPU, etc.)

 * Issues:
 	<details>
 		<summary>Dual Booting</summary>